 Red is a typical colour of salt production in this fascinating area.

-Burgas also has a beach resort by which we prepare for departure the following morning.
+Burgas also has a beach resort as we prepare for departure the following morning.

 East of Burgas is a bird reserve in which a Great White Heron is fishing.

-The reserve road access reads "Dobre Doshli", "Welcome" in Slavic.
+The sign across the reserve access bridge reads "Dobre Doshli".
+"Welcome" in the Slavic languages.

 We have old main road to follow for most of the day.

 Diverting through the poppies for a beach section near Chernomorets.

 More lovely coastline follows.
 Here we look back to Sozopol.

 And these are the dunes of Dyuni with the Marine Royal Palace resort in the background.